luminus-framework/luminus/resources/md/guestbook.md

                                  [ring/ring-devel "1.4.0"]
                                  [pjstadig/humane-test-output "0.7.1"]
                                  [mvxcvi/puget "1.0.0"]]

                   :source-paths ["env/dev/clj" "test/clj"]
                   :resource-paths ["env/dev/resources"]
                   :repl-options {:init-ns user}
                   :injections [(require 'pjstadig.humane-test-output)
-                               (pjstadig.humane-test-output/activate!)]
-                  ;;when :nrepl-port is set the application starts the nREPL server on load :env {:dev        true
-                        :port       3000
-                        :nrepl-port 7000}}
-   :project/test {:env {:test       true
-                        :port       3001
-                        :nrepl-port 7001}}
+                               (pjstadig.humane-test-output/activate!)]}
+   :project/test {:resource-paths ["env/dev/resources" "env/test/resources"]}
    :profiles/dev {}
    :profiles/test {}})
 ```

 As you can see the `project.clj` file is simply a Clojure list containing key/value pairs describing different aspects of the application.

 The most common task is adding new libraries to the project.
 These libraries are specified using the `:dependencies` vector.
 In order to use a new library in our project we simply have to add its dependency here.

-The items in the `:plugins` vector can be used to provide additional functionality such as reading environment variables via Environ plugin.
+The items in the `:plugins` vector can be used to provide additional functionality such as reading environment variables via `lein-cprop` plugin.

 The `:profiles` contain a map of different project configurations that are used to initialize it for either development or production builds.